OphidiaBigData/PyOphidia/README.rst

 It is an alternative to Oph_Term, the no-GUI interpreter component bundled with Ophidia, and a convenient way to submit SOAP HTTPS requests to an Ophidia server or to develop your own client using Python.

-It runs on Python 2.6, 2.7, 3.4 and 3.5 has no dependencies and is pure-Python.
+It runs on Python 3.4 and 3.5 has no dependencies and is pure-Python.

+The *PyOphidia* is compatible with *jupyter Notebook*

 It provides 2 main modules: